ChrisCallanJr/dndCharacterSheet/dndSheet.md

 A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
 Each creature in a 10-foot-radius sphere centered on that point must make a Constitution saving throw.
 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
 A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.
 A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.
 At Higher Levels.
 When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.

-#### Suggestion

-You suggest a course of activity (limited to a sentence or two) and magically influence a creature you can see within range that can hear and understand you.
-Creatures that can't be charmed are immune to this effect.
-The suggestion must be worded in such a manner as to make the course of action sound reasonable.
-Asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act ends the spell.
-The target must make a Wisdom saving throw.
-On a failed save, it pursues the course of action you described to the best of its ability.
-The suggested course of action can continue for the entire duration.
-If the suggested activity can be completed in a shorter time, the spell ends when the subject finishes what it was asked to do.
-You can also specify conditions that will trigger a special activity during the duration.
-For example, you might suggest that a knight give her warhorse to the first beggar she meets.
-If the condition isn't met before the spell expires, the activity isn't performed.
-If you or any of your companions damage the target, the spell ends.

 ### 3rd Level

 #### Lightning Bolt

 A stroke of lightning forming a line 100 feet long and 5 feet wide blasts out from you in a direction you choose.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.
 At Higher Levels.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.
-#### Protection from Energy

-For the duration, the willing creature you touch has resistance to one damage type of your choice: acid, cold, fire, lightning, or thunder.

 #### Counterspell